bottlesdevs/Bottles/CODE_OF_CONDUCT.md

 permanently any contributor for other behaviors that they deem inappropriate, threatening, offensive, or harmful.

+## Contact
-Finding yourselves unable, e-mail send@mirko.pm answered by Mirko Brombin, the project maintainer.
+In case you feel unconfortable with an occurred situation, e-mail send@mirko.pm answered by Mirko Brombin, the project maintainer.

 ## Attribution